jmknoble/mark-toc/README.md

 ## Installing

-It is recommended to install **markdown-toc** either:
+It is recommended to install **mark-toc** either:

 - In its own virtual environment (for example, using [uv][]), or
 - As a [pre-commit hook](#pre-commit-hook)

-Once you have [uv installed][uv-install], you can use it to install `markdown-toc` as follows:
+Once you have [uv installed][uv-install], you can use it to install `mark-toc` as follows:

-    uv tool install markdown-toc
+    uv tool install mark-toc

 ## How to Use

 For a summary of all the available options:

-    uv tool run markdown-toc --help
+    uv tool run mark-toc --help

 Or, with the `uvx` shortcut:

-    uvx markdown-toc --help
+    uvx mark-toc --help

 Or, if you prefer to call the script directly:

-    /path/to/markdown-toc --help
+    /path/to/mark-toc --help

 > [!TIP]
 >
 > There are a number of different ways to run tools that are delivered as
 > Python modules.
 For the remainder of this document, we will use
-> `uvx markdown-toc` to mean whichever one you prefer for your Python
+> `uvx mark-toc` to mean whichever one you prefer for your Python
 > installation and operating environment.

 ## How Does It Work?

-**markdown-toc** uses jiggerypokery to interpret and create "pseudo-comments" in the document text which are not rendered in most flavors of [Markdown][CommonMark], including [GitHub-flavored Markdown][].
+**mark-toc** uses jiggerypokery to interpret and create "pseudo-comments" in the document text which are not rendered in most flavors of [Markdown][CommonMark], including [GitHub-flavored Markdown][].

 > [!IMPORTANT]
 >
-> **markdown-toc** only handles the "atx"-style headings beginning with `#`, not the "setext"-style
+> **mark-toc** only handles the "atx"-style headings beginning with `#`, not the "setext"-style
 > using "underlines" with `=` or `-`.

 To insert a table of contents in your document, add the following text, at the